🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Upholstery: Performance canvas or Crypton-style fabrics.

-• Bedding: Layer breathable cotton or linen; add a quilt for texture.
+• Bedding: Layer breathable cotton or linen and add a quilt for texture.

 • Rugs: Low-pile indoor/outdoor or washable woven runners.